deweylab/CellO/README.md

 ``bash download_kallisto_reference.sh``

-This command will download a directory called ``kallisto_refernce`` in the current directory.
+This command will download a directory called ``kallisto_reference`` in the current directory.